An invitation to Alexandrov geometry: CAT(0) spaces: Semisolutions

-Consider a sequence of directions $\xi_n$ of geodesics $[pq_n]$.
-We can assume that the distances $\dist{p}{q_n}{\spc{U}}$ are equal to $\eps$ for all $n$; here we use that the geodesics are extendable as local geodesics and minimizing up to length $\pi$.
+Consider a sequence of directions $\xi_n$ at $p$ of geodesics $[pq_n]$.
+We can assume that the distances $\dist{p}{q_n}{\spc{U}}$ are equal to $\eps$ for all $n$; here we use that the geodesics are extendable.

-Since $\spc{U}$ is proper, the sequence $q_n$ has a partial limit, say $q$.
-It remains to note that the direction $\xi$ of $[pq]$ is the limit of directions $\xi_n$, assuming the latter is defined.\qeds
+Since $\spc{U}$ is proper, we can pass to a converging subsequence of $q_n$; suppose $q$ is its limit.
+Show that the direction $\xi$ of $[pq]$ is the limit of directions $\xi_n$.

-Note that the unit disc in the plane with attached half-line to each point is a complete $\Cat{}{0}$ length spaces with extendable geodesics but the space of geodesic directions on the boundary of the disc is not complete.
+The unit disc in the plane with a half-line attached to each point of its boundary is a complete $\CAT(0)$ length space (prove this!) with extendable geodesics.
+However, the space of geodesic directions on the boundary of the disc is not complete --- there is no geodesic tangent to the boundary of the disc.
+This provides a counterexample to the statement of the exercise if $\spc{U}$ is not assumed to be proper.